ZetaElectronics/PCB_templates/README.md

 Upload your Arduino sketch via USB.

-Install the PCB in your project enclosure if desired.
+Print the PCB layout and happy fabrication.

 Advantages